 Use up all of your homegrown cannabis, basil, and parsley with this easy-to-make savory cannabis pesto that can be enjoyed as a dip, on meat, served over vegetables, swirled into pasta, used as a spread on sandwiches and so much more.

 Use Up Your Homegrown Produce

 Making homemade pesto is a great way to preserve your homegrown herbs like cannabis, basil, and parsley so that you can enjoy the fresh taste and flavorful, nutritious health benefits all year long.

-Over the years my husband and I have created what I lovingly call The Millennial Garden where we work hard to plant, grow, and harvest a lot of our own food and medicine.
+Over the years, my husband and I have worked hard to plant, grow, and harvest our own food and medicine.